 Introducing the Careers Strategy - Nina Ive & Ian Lee, Tertiary Education Commission

 In October 2019 TEC encourage schools to participate in Drawing the Future.
 This initiative asks students to draw what they want to be when they grow up on a Drawing the Future template and answer a few simple questions.
 It's an easy 30-minute exercise that Teachers can run in their classroom and a fun way to get children thinking about their futures.

-All the printed materials required are provided by the Tertiary Education Commission (TEC). in October schools will be able to order a Drawing the Future pack from careers.govt.nz/drawingthefuture
+All the printed materials required will be provided by the Tertiary Education Commission (TEC).
+In October schools will be able to order a Drawing the Future pack from careers.govt.nz/drawingthefuture

 They'll need to send the drawings back to the TEC in the self-addressed, pre-paid envelope provided.